Mobile bartending is increasing in popularity. Learn more about mobile bartending and what to consider when looking into this type of business.

 Mobile bartending has seen an upswing in popularity in the last couple of years.
 This is likely due to a few factors, including a response to ongoing restaurant and bar closures due to the pandemic, a general rise in entrepreneurship and the increase in mobile businesses (consider the ever-growing popularity of food trucks).

 If you’re aiming to start your own alcohol service business, mobile bartending is one area worth considering.
+For more information on becoming a bartender, don't forget to check out our handy bartender guide.

 What is mobile bartending?